top of page

 2. Interaction

-To maintain audience attention, a common tactic is to ask the audience questions early on.
-This can encourage the audience to pay closer attention in case they are asked a follow-up question.
-However, many audience members won't want to participate verbally and, depending on the scenario, it may not be appropriate to start looking for answers.
-And so, what other methods could you deploy to encourage more interaction?
+To maintain audience attention, a common tactic is to ask questions early on.
+This is believed to encourage listeners to pay closer attention in case they are asked a follow-up question.
+However, many audience members won't want to participate verbally and, depending on the scenario, it may not be appropriate to start seeking answers.
+So, what other methods could you use to encourage more interaction?

-You could conduct a live experiment or demonstration with some members of the audience (that you have asked before hand).
-You could ask for a show of hands or ask for digital responses.
-Simpler still, you could pose some deeper rhetorical questions (a common technique used in Ted talks).
-Using the earlier example of air pollution, the speaker could begin by asking, "What kills more people than guns?"
+You could ask for a show of hands.
+Simpler still, you could pose deeper rhetorical questions — a common technique used in TED Talks.
+Using the earlier example of air pollution, the speaker could begin by asking, “What kills more people than guns?”
+This simple technique helps your audience feel less like passive listeners and more like participants in a thought-provoking conversation.

 3. Simplify